 - Make a copy of the Approval Notice and EAD (front and back) for your records

-- Remember: You are not authorized to begin employment until the start date on the EAD arrives, even if you have the card in hand.
+- Remember: You are not authorized to begin employment until the start date on the EAD has been reached, even if you have the card in hand.

 If You Change Your Mind about Applying for OPT